 Take a break

-If you are in the mood for gourmet sophistication, my neighbors are big fans of Amado Bakery and Bistro.
-If they want a couple's brunch or fancy dinner, this is one of their favorite spots.
+If you are in the mood for gourmet sophistication, my neighbors are big fans of Amado.
+If they want a delicious and unique dinner, this is one of their favorite spots.

 Craving Italian?
-Now you must visit Little Italy.
+Now you must visit Little Italy and order their homemade garlic knots, freshly made daily.

 Even when it isn't Christmas, the Trillium Gift Shop & Florist, which features a lot of Christmas oriented decorations and gifts, is a treasure hunting destination for my friend who works downtown.
 Trillium has all kinds of Adirondack decorative items and many special treats.